 Medicare Part B covers physician services, outpatient hospital services, certain home health services, durable medical equipment, and certain other medical and health services not covered by Medicare Part A. Each year the Medicare premiums, deductibles, and copayment rates are adjusted according to the Social Security Act.

-The standard monthly premium for Medicare Part B enrollees is $144.60 in 2020.
-Everyone has to pay this premium.
+The standard monthly premium for Medicare Part B enrollees is $148.50 in 2021, everyone has to pay this premium to have Part B.

-Part B monthly premium is based on income.
-If you a good amount of money, you might get a different rate for Part B. This is based on IRMAA which stands for income-related monthly adjustment amounts (IRMAA) affect roughly 7 percent of people with Medicare Part B. I’m not going to go into the details into that but if you income is below $87,000 per year for an individual or $174,000 for an couple, you don’t have to worry about this.
+Part B monthly premiums are based on income.
+If you a good amount of money, you might get a different rate for Part B. This is based on IRMAA which stands for income-related monthly adjustment amounts.
+This affect roughly 7 percent of people with Medicare Part B. I’m not going to go into the details into that but if you income is below $87,000 per year for an individual or $174,000 for a couple, you don’t have to worry about this.
 If your income is higher, you will pay more.

-Part B also has a one time yearly deducible of $197 in 2020.
+Part B also has a one time yearly deducible of $203 in 2021.
 You only have to pay this once per year.
 That means when you go to your doctor for the first time in a physical year, you will have to pay the first $203 of your medical expenses.